anthonykeenan/corda-postgres-example/README.md

 startup.
 Use the url to connect to the database using a suitable client.
 The default username is 'postgres' and the password is 'pass1234' (this can be changed in `constants.properties`).

-You can download DBeaver to connect to the postgres instance [here](https://dbeaver.com/download/lite/).
+You can download DBeaver to connect to the Postgres instance [here](https://dbeaver.com/download/lite/).